stassa/louise/README.md

    Eliminating invented predicates can sometimes improve comprehensibility of the learned program.

-6. Louise can fold an over-specialised program to introduce recursion.In the following example, an over-specialised program is learned taht finds the last element of a list of length up to 3:
+6. Louise can fold an over-specialised program to introduce recursion.
+In the following example, an over-specialised program is learned taht finds the last element of a list of length up to 3: